1

 Job description

-At the direction, or in the absence of the Security Shift Manager, direct Security Officers and Security System Operators in providing customer services and physical protection and minimizing liability for the We-Ko-Pa Casino Resort (WCR), Eagle View RV Resort, We-Ko-Pa Golf Club, Fort McDowell Yavapai Materials and other designated Fort McDowell Enterprises.
+At the direction of the Security Shift Manager and/or Lead Officer, provides customer services and physical protection and minimizes liability for the We-Ko-Pa Casino Resort (WCR), Eagle View RV Resort, We-Ko-Pa Golf Club, Fort McDowell Yavapai Materials, and other designated Fort McDowell Enterprises.

-Essential duties include patrolling and directing patrol of WCR and other designated FM Enterprise facilities and grounds for the purpose of detecting and preventing the occurrence of crimes and other security-related incidents, conducting and directing preliminary investigations of reported or detected crimes and other security-related incidents occurring on WCR and other designated FM Enterprise facilities property.
+Conduct preliminary investigations of reported or detected crimes and other security-related incidents occurring on WCR and other FM Enterprise property.

 Perform any other duties as directed by Security Department management.

-Able to interact and assist effectively with members of the public and FM Enterprise employees and management.
+Able to interact effectively and assist members of the public, FM Enterprise employees, and management.

 Must be able to lift in excess of 50 pounds and push or pull 100.